 Beyond the Smoothwater River junction the track becomes a route - backcountry experience and navigation skills are essential.
 Follow the Smoothwater River upstream for about 20 minutes, crossing as necessary until Kakapo Creek (the first major creek) flows in on the true left.
 Look for the large orange marker here.

 The marked track goes up Kakapo Creek, crossing it several times as well as using the creek bed as the route.
 After about an hour, the track veers away from the creek to the right and starts to climb to Stafford Saddle.
 From the saddle, the route sidles before dropping, steeply at times, to a creek.
 Follow the creek downstream; it may be easier to follow the true left bank in places due to windfall trees in the creek bed.

 The ground levels out shortly before the creek meets the Stafford River.
-Follow the river downstream, crossing where necessary until markers on the true left mark the short track to Stafford hut, which is located 200 metres upstream of the beach.
+Follow the river downstream, crossing where necessary until markers on the true left mark the short track to Stafford Hut, which is located 200 m upstream of the beach.

 Facilities: 6 bunk beds, heating, mattresses